 I think that it is quite good as a starting point and teach you all the basics like control flows, data structures, modules, input and output, errors and exceptions, classes and standard library.

-Other interesting resources are Learning Python in 10 minutes and Python Tutorial.
-The first one collects in a single post the basic Python syntax.
-The latter consist of comprehensive tutorials with annotated screenshots.
+Other interesting resources is Learning Python in 10 minutes that collects in a single post the basic Python syntax.

 After the reading, I decided to start doing a simple coding session.